This site is not affiliated with any water heater manufacturer or plumber

 Rinnai usually runs $300 to $800 more installed than a comparable Rheem RTGH.
 The premium buys a denser dealer-and-service network (handy when a board fails in year 8) and a slightly longer heat-exchanger warranty.
 If you live within 50 miles of a Rinnai PRO dealer, the premium is worth it.
 If not, Rheem's parts are easier to source through Home Depot.

-Can a Rinnai tankless qualify for the 25C federal tax credit?
+Does a Rinnai tankless qualify for a federal tax credit?

 Updated 2026-04-27